Aleksandra-Belova/Data-Analysis/README.md

 # Data Analysis Projects

-## Введение
+## Introduction

-В это репозитории собраны **проекты по анализу данных**. Среди задач, которые были реализованы в этих проектах:
-1. Обработка и очистка данных
-2. Работа с выбросами и дубликатами
-3. Статистический анализ данных
+This repository contains **data analysis projects**.
+Among the tasks that were implemented in the projects:
+1. Data processing and cleaning
+2. Working with outliers and duplicates
+3. Statistical data analysis
-4. Экономический анализ
+4. Economic analysis
-5. Машинное обучение
+5. Machine learning
-6. Визуализация данных
+6. Data visualization

-## Инструменты
+## Tools

-Для анализа данных используется **Jupyter Notebook**.
+**Jupyter Notebook** is used for data analysis.
-Основные бибилиотеки: pandas, numpy, matplotlib, sklearn, seaborn и statsmodels.
+Core Libraries: pandas, numpy, matplotlib, sklearn, seaborn and statsmodels.
-Для визуализации данных используется **Power BI**.
-Результаты визуализации в рамках проекта представлены в PDF формате.

-## Описание проектов

-### Проект 1.
-### Проект 2.
+**SQL** is used for data preparation, building mart and economic analysis.
+**Power BI** is used for statistical data.
+The results of the proposed project are presented in PDF format.